Rel1cx/ts-blank-eslint-parser/README.md

 A custom ESLint parser for `.tsx?` files that strips out erasable TypeScript syntax with `ts-blank-space` then passes the rest to the `meriyah` parser.

+> [!IMPORTANT]
+> The `ts-blank-eslint-parser` is a work in progress and comes with limitations:
+>
+> - No support for [TypeScript syntax](https://github.com/bloomberg/ts-blank-space/blob/main/docs/unsupported_syntax.md) that need transformation like enums, namespaces, decorators
+> - No support for rules that require type information
+> - No fixable support for types (the types will also be stripped out in the fix output)
+>
+> Use it only if you are okay with the limitations.

 ## Installation

 ```bash